Sequential Convex Programming For Non-Linear Stochastic Optimal Control: Stochastic Sequential Convex Programming

 \section{Stochastic Sequential Convex Programming}

 We propose the following framework to solve OCP, based on the classical SCP methodology.
-Starting from some initial guesses of control $u_0 \in \mathcal{U}$ and trajectory $x_0 \in L^{\ell}_{\mathcal{F}}(\Omega;C([0,T];\mathbb{R}^n))$, $\ell \ge 2$, we inductively define a sequence of stochastic linear-convex problems whose dynamics and costs stem from successive linearizations of the mappings $b$, $\sigma$, and $L$, and we successively solve those problems while updating user-defined parameters.
-Specifically, we aim to achieve convergence (with respect to some topologies that will be defined shortly) by a good choice of the initial guess $(u_0,x_0)$ and of updates in each iteration to \textit{trust-region constraints}.
+Starting from some initial guesses of control $u_0 \in \mathcal{U}$ and trajectory $x_0 \in L^{\ell}_{\mathcal{F}}(\Omega;C([0,T];\mathbb{R}^n))$, $\ell \ge 2$, we inductively define a sequence of stochastic linear-convex problems whose dynamics and costs stem from successive linearizations of the mappings $b$, $\sigma$, and $L$, and we successively solve those problems while updating user-defined parameters. \firstRev{The convergence of the method generally depends on} a good choice of the initial guess $(u_0,x_0)$ and of updates in each iteration to \textit{trust-region constraints}.
 These constraints are added to make the successive linearizations of OCP well-posed.
 Below, we detail this procedure.